mecsbalint/boci-minesweeper-game/README.md

 ![BMG screenshot][screenshot01]

 The Boci's Minesweeper Game project is a full-stack web application where the users can play minesweeper.
-It currently supports single-player mode.
+It currently supports single-player and two-player versus modes.
 The backend is powered by Flask, while the frontend is built with React, offering a modern and dynamic user experience.
-This project serves as the groundwork for a more ambitious multiplayer version, which will introduce real-time competitive and cooperative features in future iterations.
+This project serves as the groundwork for a more ambitious multiplayer versions, which will introduce real-time competitive and cooperative features in future iterations.

 ### Core Features

 * **User Authentication:** The application includes user registration and login functionalities to personalize the experience.
+* **Single Player and Multiplayer Modes** The application has single player mode as well as a two-player versus mode
 * **Game State Caching** Redis-based game state caching for fast, efficient retrieval ad gameplay performance
 * **Responsove UI** The UI relies React's responsiveness and performance optimisation
 * **Dockerization:** The application is fully containerized using Docker.